turingschool-examples/wild-glitter-6137/README.md

 * Gardens have a name and an 'organic' column
   * Ex: `name: "Turing Community Garden", organic: true`

 * Plots have a number, size, and a direction
  	* Ex: `number: 25, size: "Large", direction: "East"`

 * Plants have a name, description, and days to harvest.
   * Ex: `name: "Purple Beauty Sweet Bell Pepper", description: "Prefers rich, well draining soil.", days_to_harvest: 90`

-* Gardens have many plots
+* Gardens have many plots - Parent
-* Plots belong to a Garden
+* Plots belong to a Garden - Child

-* Plants can be in many Plots
+* Plants can be in many Plots -  Many to Many
-* Plots have many Plants
+* Plots have many Plants -  Many to Many plant_plots is the join table

 Some of the initial migrations and model set up has been done for you.